 - Gift wrapping tissue is another option.
 Most dollar stores carry large packages of gift wrapping tissue.
 Watch for clearance sales after holidays to pick up a variety of tissue colors.
 Tape pieces together for larger pattern pieces.

-- Pattern Tracing Interfacing type material, with a printed grid, is available in the interfacing section of your local fabric store or at most online fabric stores.
+- Pattern tracing interfacing material, with a printed grid, is available in the interfacing section of your local fabric store or at most online fabric stores.

-- It is not recommended to use fabric as a pattern material.
-It can warp and fray leaving it a different pattern when you go to use it again.
+- It is not recommended to use fabric as pattern material.
+It can warp and fray, leaving it a different pattern when you go to use it again.